-The QD design provides for both conventional (flange outboard) and reverses (flange inboard) mounting configurations.
-The original sheave and pulley mounting system developed to facilitate installation and replacement of components.
+The QD design provides for both conventional (outboard flange) and reverse (inboard flange) mounting configurations, the initial sheave and pulley mounting system had been developed to promote component assembly and replacement.

-The main difference in the two is that the QD style bushing has a flange around the outside diameter, while the taper lock bushing has straight sides on the OD which is meant to mount flush.
-Many people refer to both types as a "taper lock" because they both use the tapered wedging action to lock to the shaft.
-The taper bushing, with its straight sides, uses a set screw to drive the bushing into the bore of the component being installed (sheave, sprocket, etc.).
-Be careful when installing these screws.
-The holes with threads on the bushing are for removal only.
-Also be aware that the appearance of a flange on the outside of the bushing doesn't necessarily mean it's a QD style.
-Split Taper bushing also has a flange, and the two are not interchangeable.
-The QD style has a split that continues through the flange.
+The key difference between the two is that the bushing of the QD design has a flange along the outer rim, while the bushing in the taper lock has straight sides on the OD and is meant to fit flat.
+Many people refer to both types as a "taper lock" because the tapered wedging action is used by both to lock and the shaft.
+The taper bushing, with its straight sides, uses a fixed screw to push the bushing into the unit bore (sheave, sprocket, etc.) being mounted.
+When installing those screws, be careful.
+The openings on the bushing which have threads are for removal only.
+Stay mindful also that the presence of a flange outside the bushing doesn't automatically mean it's a QD type.
+Split Taper bushing always has a flange, so neither can be interchanged.
+The QD style has a break, which continues on through the flange.

-The Steel QD (Quick Disconnect) Type bushing offers flexible and easy installation while providing exceptional holding power.
-QD Bushings are used thought out the industry offering convenience and design flexibility.
-They are precision machined of quality Steel and are installed by tightening several cap screws.
-This draws the bushing into the taper bore of the product which compresses the bore of the bushing.
-QD bushings are easily removed by using the cap screws as jack-screws.
+The Steel QD (Quick Disconnect) Style bushing offers compact and quick installation while providing outstanding retaining capacity.
+QD Bushings are used in the industry which provides simplicity and versatility in design.
+They are Steel-quality precision machined and are installed by tightening several cap screws.
+That draws the bushing into the product's taper bore which compresses the bushing's bore.
+QD bushings are quickly removed by jack-screws in the cap screws.

-Double drilled holes are furnished in QD Bushings permitting mounting of product in the conventional or reverse positions.
-This allows cap screws to be installed through product hub or bushing flanges whichever is most convenient.
-Significant benefits in installation, cap screws are always inserted from the outside where they are easily accessible.
+In QD Bushings, double drilled holes are fitted for mounting of the component in traditional or reverse positions.
+This allows for the installation of cap screws via product hub or bushing flanges whichever is most convenient.
+Installation has significant advantages; cap screws are always inserted from the outside where they are easily accessible.